gnubyte/splunk-toolbox/README.md

  - 1.1.0 added Post update to ITSI Notable Event Group
  - 1.1.1 bugfix & clarification of requirements for post_update_to_notable_event_group
  - 1.1.2 added handler for status code interpretation to post update to notable event group
+ - 1.2.0 added splunk retrieve search jobs and save them as XML to the toolbox

 Intended to solve stability issues produced by the product itself.